awsdocs/aws-sam-developer-guide/doc_source/sam-resource-layerversion.md

 List of runtimes compatible with this LayerVersion\.
 *Type*: List
 *Required*: No
-*CloudFormation Compatibility*: This property is passed directly to the `[CompatibleRuntimes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-layerversion.html#cfn-lambda-layerversion-compatibleruntimes)` property of an `AWS::Lambda::LayerVersion`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[CompatibleRuntimes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-layerversion.html#cfn-lambda-layerversion-compatibleruntimes)` property of an `AWS::Lambda::LayerVersion`\.

  `ContentUri`   <a name="sam-layerversion-contenturi"></a>
 AWS S3 Uri, local file path, or LayerContent object of the layer code\.